openjourno/openJourno/README.md

 # openJourno

 **openJourno** is a free and open-source journalism platform that covers news, events, career opportunities, scholarships, books, movies, and more.
-Our mission is to provide community-driven, transparent, and verified reporting beyond mainstream headlines.
+Our mission is to provide community-driven, transparent, and verified reporting beyond mainstream.

 ## Features
 - Highlight overlooked news stories